CoderAbhinav/meeting_bot/README.md

 It automatically logs you in, turns off the camera & mic.
 Before using the program please read readme.txt

-# to run the program use following command
+# To run the program use following command

 ## for windows